Dr Alessandro Launaro

 Teaching interests

-I teach a range of modules in Classical Art & Archaeology as part of the Classics course: from introductory courses to Roman art & archaeology (Prelim, Part 1A), to more thematic courses about Roman landscapes and the ancient economy (Part 1B) and the archaeology of the Roman empire as traced through its urban development (Part 2).
+I teach a range of modules in Classical Art & Archaeology as part of the Classics course: from introductory courses (Prelim, Part IA) to more thematic ones (Part IB and Part II) about the archaeology of the Roman world.
 In terms of College teaching, I mainly supervise Art & Archaeology modules as well as Latin translation/composition for Prelim students, although from time to time I am also involved in supervising Part 1A Latin translation and Ancient History.

 Selected publications